Display Video in PowerPoint

 Step #2: Insert Your Video File

 Click the Insert tab on the PowerPoint top (ribbon) menu.
 From the Insert sub-menu click Video (under the Media section on the far right).
 A drop-down will appear.
 Click Video on My PC.
-You can now select the video file to be inserted in the presentation.
+Select select the video file to be inserted in the presentation.

 After selecting the video file PowerPoint will display a black placeholder box for the video.